Taking care of your mate on their first trip or pill

 Founder & CEO, Global Drug Survey

-A friend tells you they want to try a drug for the first time and or asks you to get them some LSD or MDMA for example.
+A friend tells you they want to try a drug for the first time and asks you to get them some LSD or MDMA for example.
 What should you do?
 If you agree to their request, we think you should take responsibility for your decision.

 A person’s first drug experience can be particularly risky.
-The risks are likely to be higher if you they are alone, know little about the drug, the dose to take and its effects.
+The risks are likely to be higher if they are alone, know little about the drug, the dose to take and its effects.
 First time drug use is also riskier if a person has already drunk alcohol or taken other drugs.

-You cannot reduce the risk to zero but by ensuring someone is informed and is in a safe space with good people, you can help your mates avoid some of the harms.
+You cannot reduce the risk to zero, but by ensuring someone is informed and in a safe space with good people, you can help your mates avoid some of the harms.
 Know that there are some people for whom drugs are never a good idea.
 For others there may be points in their lives when using certain drugs at that time could also be considered unwise.

 If you would like to find out about harm reduction strategies most commonly adopted by people who use drugs around the world, check out the Global Drug Survey Highway Code – the guide to safer, more enjoyable drug use.